rjspencer/docs/theming.md

 `if:ActivityIs[%type]`

-	check to see if a certain activity list item is of a certain type *(use {if:ActivityIsRepost} to differentiate between reposts and non-reposts)*
+	check to see if a certain activity list item is of a certain type

-	supported types: Audio, Blog, Event, Photo, PhotoAlbum, Repost, Status, StoreItem, Video
+	supported types: Audio, Blog, Event, Photo, PhotoAlbum, Status, StoreItem, Video

 `if:ReadMore`